Affordable housing: Public, state, or social housing approaches

 Public housing is a form of housing tenure in which the property is usually built and owned by a government authority, either central or local.
 In some countries, public housing is focused on providing affordable housing for low-income earners while in others, such as Singapore, citizens across a wide range of incomes live in public housing.
 In Vienna, Austria, social housing may be completely government built and run or include a mixture of public land and private-sector construction and management.
-Combined, the two types of housing represent about 46 percent of the city’s housing stock (26% government owned and managed and 20% a public/private partnership) and house people with a wide variety of incomes.
+Combined, the two types of housing represent about 46 percent of the city's housing stock (26% government owned and managed and 20% a public/private partnership) and house people with a wide variety of incomes.
 In South Korea the public Korea Land & Housing Corporation has provided homes to 2.9 million households which is 15% of the national total of 19.56 million households.
-This includes 2.7 million newly-built public housing units and 1.03 million rental homes of which 260,000 were purchased or rented by the Land and Housing Corporation.
+This includes 2.7 million newly built public housing units and 1.03 million rental homes of which 260,000 were purchased or rented by the Land and Housing Corporation.

+Design-based approaches

-Reefer container housing units
+Containerized housing units

+Containerized housing units are pre-fabricated housing units built out of shipping containers or similar containers.
+They can be stacked or connected to make a larger home, or to make a block of multi-family housing.

 Reefer containers or refrigerated containers are containers built to haul refrigerated or frozen products.
-These containers can be repurposed for container housing or prefabricated for housing purposes.
-The advantage is the insulation in the walls, ceiling, and floor compared to corrugated metal in standard shipping containers that can get very hot or cold from the weather outside.
-Prefabricated reefer containers with the wiring ran through the walls and the plumbing ran through the ceiling and floor before the insulation, interior walls, and floors are installed would be more practical than trying to do that with a repurposed used reefer container.
+Compared to standard shipping containers, they have good insulation in the walls, ceiling, and floor, so they maintain a more comfortable temperature.

 Triple decker triplex

 Triple-decker triplex housing is more prominent in the New England area and became popular in the late 19th century and early 20th century with the immigration from Europe during that time.
-Each floor is separately own or rented out.
+Each floor is separately owned or rented out.
 If they are owned like a condo an HOA maintains ownership of the outside and yard.

+Over-1s

+5-over-1s down to 1-over-1 buildings have the parking spaces below the living spaces and allow for higher density building, because parking lots take up a lot of space and on street parking limits the density of zoning for a particular lot.

+Adaptive reuse

+In the United States, "adaptive reuse" has been proposed by affordable housing experts as a way to increase the supply of affordable housing.
+As opposed to new construction, adaptive reuse involves the repurposing of old structures into housing or mixed-use developments.
+This is considered more sustainable than building new because the developed structures already exist as underused, abandoned, or functionally obsolete buildings.
+Adaptive reuse has also been described as less expensive than new construction.

+According to 2023 estimates, 90 percent of U.S. real estate growth by 2033 will entail the adaptive reuse of existing buildings rather than new construction.